neozenweb/100-days-of-code/log.md

 # NeoZenWeb- 100 Days Of Code- Take 2 - Log
+## Day 20: February 7, 2019

+**Today's Progress**: More HackerRank problem-solving in Java, cleared some conceps about Array Vs List in Java.
+***Thoughts:*** How to use a wordpress theme and refactor into a react-redux web app?

 ## Day 19: February 6, 2019

 **Today's Progress**: Solved couple of HackerRank problems in Java.
 Reviewing Java concepts through Udemy course courtesy Project OnRamp.